Sunlitspace542/ultrastarfox/README.md

 1. Optimize game where possible (We already have FastROM and 21Mhz SuperFX 2, can we go any further?)
 2. Annotate and document code (not so sure about doing this anymore)
-3. MAYBE: Disassemble all BIN files in SND directory, add documentation on custom music and the like
-4. Reimplement MSU-1 support using the driver I wrote for Star Fox CD
+3. Reimplement MSU-1 support using the driver I wrote for Star Fox CD

 ## Project Structure